 "There may be some wrongs we can never fully right.
 We don't worry about them IF we can HONESTLY say to ourselves that we would right them IF we could.
 Some people cannot be seen - we send them an honest letter.
-And there may be a valid reason for postponement in some cases.
+And there may be a valid reason for postponement in SOME cases.
 But we DON'T delay IF it can be avoided.
 We should be sensible, tactful, considerate and humble without being servile (which means submissive) or scraping (which means harsh).
 As God's people we stand on our feet; we don't crawl before anyone."

 Please notice that this last paragraph mentions writing an honest letter to people we cannot see.
 This ALSO includes if the person we harmed or hated has died.
 A letter written and read to a substitute listener can bring about much relief and freedom from guilt and remorse we never thought we could get rid of.
+A really good example of an amends letter can be found in your handout packet on page 14.

 The "Big Book" concludes the Ninth Step with another list of results.
 Starting at the bottom of page 83, it tells us precisely what is going to happen once we commence to clear away the wreckage of our past.
 It describes these results as promises.
 The "Big Book" is filled with promises.
-These are just a few more of them:

-"If we are painstaking (which means showing care) about THIS phase (the amends phase) of our development, we will be AMAZED before we are half way through.
+These are just a few more of them.
+Bottom of page 83: "If we are painstaking (which means showing care) about THIS phase (the amends phase) of our development, we will be AMAZED before we are half way through.
 We are going to know a NEW freedom and a NEW happiness.
 We will not regret the past nor wish to shut the door on it.
 We will comprehend the word serenity and we will know peace (to comprehend serenity and to know peace, we must experience it).
 No matter how far down the scale we have gone, we will see how our experience can benefit others.
 That feeling of uselessness and self-pity will disappear.
 We will lose interest in selfish things and gain interest in our fellows.
 Self-seeking will slip away.
 Our WHOLE attitude and outlook upon life will change.
 Fear of people and of economic insecurity will leave us.
 We will intuitively know how to handle situations which used to baffle us.
 We will suddenly realize that God is doing for us what we could not do for ourselves.

 Are these extravagant promises?
 We think not.
 They are being fulfilled among us - sometimes quickly (as in a spiritual experience), sometimes slowly (as in a spiritual awakening).
 They will ALWAYS materialize IF we work for them."